It’s constantly changing. And a recent survey from CareerBuilder showed that job seekers aren’t keeping up.

 Most job searchers don’t know how to network effectively.
 Shaking hands at large networking events or asking your contacts if they know of job openings – these aren’t the best ways to go about it.

 Some of the most effective job search networking is based on one-on-one conversations with people connected to companies you have targeted as places you want to work – and not asking about openings!
 (Introverts, take note: this is also less stressful and more enjoyable than attending events.)
-To find out how, read this blog post on networking or get a copy of my favorite job search book of all time, The 2-Hour Job Search by Steve Dalton.
+To find out how, read this blog post on networking or get a copy of one of my favorite job search books, The 2-Hour Job Search by Steve Dalton.

 “Employers will pay more.”

 “With competition heating up for positions at all skill levels, two-thirds (66 percent) of employers plan to offer higher starting salaries this year.
 Job seekers are in a better negotiating position, so you want to avoid taking the first offer in most cases.”

 If you’ve never negotiated your salary before, start now!
 You can do it, and in most cases it results in an average of $5,000 more per year, not to mention the effect of current salary on future raises and offers.